Copyright (c) 2019

 Reviews Love it?
 Or maybe you want to share some creative ways you're putting this item to use.

-Francois De Bue said over 11 years ago:Hello Ivan, Your rig is excellent.
+Francois De Bue said almost 12 years ago:Hello Ivan, Your rig is excellent.
 Stretchy bones is very simple to do, it'as a good work.
 Same to foots, simple & very usable.
 Some questions ? - for a rig of a limb, f.e., is it max script that generate lenght of eache bones in max script controllers ? or do you make them step by step, by calculate each bones ? - why do you not use stretch&squach properties of bones ? thx